 Ochoco Forest Camp is nestled in the Ochoco Mountain range near the 6,926-foot Lookout Mountain, which is known for its unusual rock formations.
-The camp offers a large group picnic area and several campsites.
+The pavilion offers a large group picnic area and several campsites.
+A small meadow and group fire ring with BBQ is popular for weddings and family reunions.
+Wild horses are sometimes seen near the camp and surrounding area.

 Several first-come, first-served campsites are available for visitors wishing to spend the night.

 Walton Lake offers a variety of activities for day-use visitors.
-There is a swimming beach, fishing pier and boat ramp, and the lake is stocked with rainbow trout and catfish.
+There is a swimming beach, fishing pier and boat ramp, and the lake is stocked with rainbow trout.
+There is exellent trail hiking and mt. biking at Lookout Mt and Round Mt. trails.

 Aud&Di Campground Service, 3160 NE 3rd St. PRINEVILLE OR 97754